In this article, I’ll try to help you better understand why it’s important not to decide to use an advanced CRM lightly.

 What kind of companies is it recommended for?

-Operational CRM is more appropriate for eCommerce or companies based on vertical sales systems, therefore realities with many sales and recurring and a short sales process.
+Operational CRM is more appropriate for eCommerce or companies based on vertical sales systems, therefore realities with many sales and recurring and a short sales process. - Strategic CRM

 Strategic CRM focuses on developing a client-centric business philosophy to gain and maintain high profitability and retain them with the brand by creating interactions and offers.